PeterWhittaker/PeterWhittaker.github.io/_posts/2020-08-07-well-im-back.md

     fi
 }
 ```
+Again, fairly simple logic:

 1. Check arguments
-2. Return false if "path" is empty - if it's empty, we need to add to it
+2. Return false if "path" is empty - if it's empty, we need to create it, which we do by assigning to in `checkFor`
     * Note the use of `${!path}` to cause "$path" to be replaced with the contents of whatever variable it represents, e.g., if $path==PATH, ${!path}==$PATH
 3. Replace any `~` in "want" with the contents of `$HOME`, to simplify matching
 4. Return